 Ames National Laboratory does not have any point sources of effluents requiring National Pollutant Discharge Elimination System (NPDES) permits.
 The Laboratory discharges wastewater to the ISU sanitary sewer system, which discharges into the City of Ames sanitary sewer system.
 The City of Ames has an NPDES permit.
 The City of Ames has an agreement for wastewater pre-treatment with ISU, which includes Ames National Laboratory's wastewater.
-Both the City of Ames and ISU sampled the University's wastewater effluent using EPA protocols and methods in 2022 as part of this agreement.
-The Laboratory discharged approximately 3,738,010 gallons of wastewater to ISU's sanitary sewer system in 2022.
-Wastewater trends are summarized in Figure 3.4.1-1.
-Wastewater levels have increased due to more staff back onsite.
+Both the City of Ames and ISU sampled the University's wastewater effluent using EPA protocols and methods in 2023 as part of this agreement.
+The Laboratory discharged approximately 2,001,980 gallons of wastewater to ISU's sanitary sewer system in 2023.
+Wastewater trends are summarized in Figure 5.4.1-1.

-Figure 3.4.1-1 Wastewater Generation
+Figure 5.4.1-1 Wastewater Generation

-Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control, and Countermeasure (SPCC) Plan as the Laboratory's storage (2,800 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
-The Laboratory's Plan is part of Iowa State University's overall Plan.
+Under 40 CFR Part 112, the Laboratory is required to have a Spill Prevention, Control, and Countermeasure (SPCC) Plan as the Laboratory's storage (2,855 gallons) exceeds the 1,320 gallon storage capacity threshold for oil storage.
+The Laboratory's SPCC Plan is part of ISU's overall plan.
 The SPCC Plan documents how the Laboratory prevents potential oil spills/releases from entering navigable waters and the environment.
-Preventions include, but are not limited to, monthly inspections of qualified oil-filled equipment and training to applicable employees.
+Preventions include, but are not limited to, monthly inspections of qualified oil-filled equipment and training for applicable employees.